Best Smart Home Devices for You

 - Smart bundles and starter kits.
 All-in-one bundles or kits are available with compatible smart devices designed to connect and work together seamlessly.
 Some smart brands also offer kits that typically include a hub plus one or two smart home gadgets or devices.

 Wondering what's compatible with your devices?
 Figuring out which smart devices and gadgets will work together has gotten a lot easier.
-In the store, check for the “Works With” compatibility info on the packaging of most major smart brand products.
+Look online for the “Works With” compatibility info on the packaging of most major smart brand products.

 Smart brand websites also provide a complete list of smart devices that you can use to connect your home.
 Knowing a little about how your smart items communicate can help you choose the right devices for your setup.